radimtrojek/FeatureList/BD02IdentityAuthenticationAuthorizationmngt (4).md

 |Status|Version|Supported applications|Consumers|Note|
 |------|------|-----------|-------------|---------------------|
 |DONE|1|System|OP|-|

 It allows to create and activate new operator.
 It can be configured from which step the process is configured by authentication scenario for createOperator operation.
 Now email address is used as user name.
-It is required that operator which is being created has to have at least one role assigned before first step is started,
+It is required that operator which is being created has to have at least one role assigned before first step is started.
 * **Improvements**
 	* Move configuration of the process from authetication acenarios to user activation.
 	* Zero rights check